 It’s a great device and I grew accustomed to the Touch Bar despite initial hesitation.
 I use a laptop as the primary machine mainly because I like the portability, and it’s powerful enough for all my needs (for everything else, there is the cloud).
 It also works really nice connected to a 4K display when docked, along with a nice Logitech G810 mechanical keyboard and a Logitech G502 mouse.

-I am a fan of quantifying my day-to-day activities (numbers do really have a special place in my life) - I started with an Apple Watch (Series 2 - 38mm), that I occasionally switch to a Garmin fenix 3 HR.
+I am a fan of quantifying my day-to-day activities (numbers do really have a special place in my life) - I started with an Apple Watch (Nike Series 4 - 44mm), that I occasionally switch to a Garmin fenix 3 HR.
 Personally, I don’t feel like there is any significant difference between the two (minus the polish and “smoothness” of the Apple Watch - Garmin most definitely lacks there) - I just like the Apple Watch more for its health tracking features.

 One of my recent hobbies is getting into recording videos and tutorials - for that I need to make sure that I can capture good sound and video.
 For the camera, I am using a Logitech C920 web cam - it’s a mix of not overspending on a video device and good quality (it’s no 4K, but I don’t need it yet).
 For a microphone, I am using a Blue Yeti Blackout, paired with Bose QuietComfort 25 noice cancelling headphones (wired).
 Having this setup also ensures that conference calls will never be the same - I can never settle for a laptop-grade camera/microphone now.